-M. Sc.
-COMPUTER SCIENCE SYLLABUS
+M.Sc.
+COMPUTER SCIENCE 2020 - 2023

-With effect from 2020 - 2021
+DEPARTMENT OF OMPUTER SCIENCE M. Sc.
+COMPUTER SCIENCE SYLLABUS With effect from 2020 - 2021

 As per the guidelines of the UGC, TANSCHE and MTU, according to the current realities and emerging trends, the Integrated Curriculum of the M.Sc.
 Computer Science is restructured.
-It provides ample choice of subjects of study to our students, based on weighted credit point system.
+It provides ample choice of subjects of study to our students, based on Weighted Credit Point System.

-EXTRA CREDIT
+EXTRA CREDIT COURSES

-To prepare the students for the National / State Eligibility Tests, Discrete Mathematics (20PCS1C04)is offered as a major core course in the first semester.
+To prepare the students for the National / State Eligibility Tests, Discrete Mathematics (20PCS1C04) is offered as a major core course in the first semester.
 Evaluation pattern for this course is fully Comprehensive exam pattern.
-Internal and External examinationshave to be conducted in the ONLINE mode.
+Internal and External examinations have to be conducted in the ONLINE mode.

-During the second semester, students should undergo a MOOC Online course as Self-paced Learning and they have to submit the certificate.
-During Summer Holidays, students will undergo an Internshipfor 30 working daysand viva voce will be conducted in the first week of the third semester.
-They should submit areport at the beginning of third semester and can earn 2 more credits.
+During the second semester, students should undergo a MOOC as Self-paced Learning and they have to submit the certificate to earn the extra credit.
+During Summer Holidays, students will undergo an Internship for 30 working days and vivavoce will be conducted in the first week of the third semester.
+They should submit the report of their internship at the time of viva voce and can earn 2 more credits.
 During third semester, the students are asked to do a Case Study using Big Data Analytics and Mining Techniques.
 Report should be submitted and review will be conducted along with the third semester practical examinations.

 During the fourth semester, students will take up an Industry based project from November to January.
 They will re-join the college on the first Monday of February.
-They will take up their Mid and Endsemester examinations in the first week of March and last week of March of the academic year respectively.
+They will take up their Mid and End semester examinations in the first week of March and last week of March of the academic year respectively.

-The students can earn 2 extra credits each by doing a MOOC Online course, Internship, Case Study and a Comprehensive Examination.
+The students can earn 2 extra credits each by doing a MOOC, Internship, Case Study and a Comprehensive Examination.
 For these courses, the pass will be indicated, credit will be given but not included for OPM.